tomwhartung/jmws_accoutrements/doc/ubuntu/general/1-list_of_hosts.md

 ## Ubuntu Hosts

+Ubuntu is so easy to install and keep updated, and everyone knows what it is.

+### Workflow Ubuntu Hosts

+Currently using these hosts for creating, maintaining, and updating my sites.

-jane - main dev host
+* jane - main dev host
-barbara - backup
+* barbara - backup
-ava - new production host
+* ava - new production host

+### Extra Ubuntu Hosts

+I was using these for backup and production, until barbara and ava came along this year.

-lauren - upgrade OS and use for social networking, maybe more bette - upgrade OS and use for email, maybe more
+* lauren - upgrade OS and use for social networking, maybe more
+* bette - upgrade OS and use for email, maybe more

 ## Other Hosts

+Bought these pretty much out of curiosity, the satisfying of which gives me extreme pleasure.

-humphrey - Intel Edison (Yocto) rita - Mac Mini veronica - Raspberry Pi (debian)
+* humphrey - Intel Edison (Yocto)
+* rita - Mac Mini
+* veronica - Raspberry Pi (debian)

 ## List of Hosts That Need Updates